With real-life case studies and examples learn why lawyers are important in our life.

-Lawyers are active as intermediaries between individual groups or even whole classes and the government; between business and the state agencies etc.
+Lawyers are active as intermediaries between individual groups or even whole classes and the government; between businesses and state agencies etc.

 Lawyers help businesses deal with each other or with intricate but essentially routine government regulations.

-For example, the following are the importance of lawyers in Initial public offering (IPO) transaction
+For example, the following are the importance of lawyers in an Initial public offering (IPO) transaction